West Sacramento, California: Climate

 According to the Köppen Climate Classification system, West Sacramento has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 Businesses

-Retail

-In March 2006, IKEA opened a store in West Sacramento near Reed Avenue and Interstate 80 in the Riverpoint Shopping Center.
-On November 15, 2007, a Home Depot opened in the Riverpoint Shopping Center, next to IKEA.
-Target opened a new store at the Southport Shopping Center directly across from Nugget Market, an upscale grocery store headquartered in Woodland, California.
-A Lowe's Home Improvement Center just west of Target, behind Arlington Oaks was completed in February 2008.
-West Sacramento's premiere businesses include Tony's Fine Foods/UNFI, UPS, Hunter Douglas, Beckman Coulter, FedEX, Holtman of California and Bayer Crop Sciences.

 TV stations

-West Sacramento is home to Sacramento-area CBS television station KOVR and The CW station KMAX-TV.
+West Sacramento is home to Sacramento-area CBS television station KOVR (channel 13) and independent station KMAX-TV (channel 31).
 Both stations, owned and operated by CBS, are housed on KOVR Drive.

 Newspapers

 The News-Ledger and the West Sacramento Sun are weekly, printed newspapers that serve West Sacramento.
 The Sacramento Bee has the largest circulation and readership in the city.

 Sports

-Sutter Health Park is the home of Sacramento River Cats.
+Sutter Health Park is the home of Sacramento River Cats, and is also the temporary home of the Athletics of Major League Baseball before they relocate to Las Vegas, Nevada.
 It was the home of the former Sacramento Mountain Lions in the defunct United Football League.

 West Sacramento is also the home city for the Sacramento Gold team of the National Premier Soccer League.